zimoun/mixed-coordination-models/README.md

 All scripts take two arguments:
  - A first mandatory parameter: the name of the directory where to store the results
  - A second optional parameter: which set of parameters to use, either 'best_geerts', 'best_dolle' or 'custom'.</br>'custom' is a random set of parameters that is intended to be modified by the user to explore new models behaviors on the task.
 This can be done by editing the corresponding lines in the script before execution</br>
-'best_geerts' is the set of parameters that was found to produce the most biologically plausible behavior using geerts' coordination model</br>
+'best_geerts' is the set of parameters that was found to produce the most biologically plausible behavior using geerts' coordination model and the same seed we used to produce our papers results, thus the results should be identical to ours</br>
+'best_geerts_stochastic' is the set of parameters that was found to produce the most biologically plausible behavior using geerts' coordination model and no seed, thus the results might not be exactly the same as in our article, but should be similar</br>
 'best_dolle' is the set of parameters that was found to produce the most biologically plausible behavior using dolle's' coordination model</br>
 the best set of parameters for each models were found using a random grid-search (see grid_search module)